Isaac-the-Man/FINS/README.md

 Author: Yu-Kai "Steven" Wang, Jonathan Li, Lawrence Miao

+### Introduction
 In this project we propose a GAN model specifically designed to generate a specific fish species in a wild background, using as little as 6 high-quality images (few-shot).

 This project aims to address the data deficiency problem for fish species, which is the main obstacle for Automatic species Identification Systems (AIS).
 A good AIS can provide insights on population, biodiversity, and migration patterns, which is essential for the conservation of the marine ecosystem as a whole.